-There are growing SA tourism and hospitality opportunities within the emerging black African market, or the Afropolitan market, says Thebe Tourism Group CEO, Jerry Mabena.
+There are a number of growing SA tourism and hospitality opportunities within the emerging black African market, or the Afropolitan market, says Thebe Tourism Group CEO, Jerry Mabena.

 “Certain brands are beginning to recognise this market and are beginning to do things that are interesting in this particular space.
 It’s bigger than income.
 It’s about how people think: their lifestyle, their aspirations and what a black consumer wants in the marketplace,” he says.

 Mabena was quoted in the August edition of the tourism publication Sawubona.

 This increase in interest in catering for the young black traveller is mirrored globally with what’s being referred to as the “black travel movement”.
 The trend which is being driven largely by social media originated in the US.
 It is described by CNN as “a growing band of travel agents and social networks that celebrate and promote travel by people of colour.”

 This market is not without its challenges.
 The majority of black Africans still travel only travel for the purpose of visiting friends and relatives compared to other population groups, whose primary purpose for overnight trips is leisure, shopping and sport.

 Domestic tourism within South Africa has also declined over the past two years due to economic hardships, according to the Domestic Tourism Survey 2016 (DTS 2016) released by Statistics South Africa.